techschneiderrr/HacktoberFest_2021/README.md

 - Commit the change and generate a valid pull request.

-- After carefully reviewing your code , if it is valid then it will be merged otherwise discarded.
+- After carefully reviewing your code , if it is valid then your Pull Request will be merged otherwise discarded.